 Along with two family members, Spencer is “an absentee landlord of 5,200 acres of cotton and corn fields in an impoverished, largely African American region of Louisiana,” the news site Reveal reported last week.

 Not only does Spencer and his family own millions of dollar worth of land where slavery and violence against blacks were once commonplace, they also receive millions from the U.S. government he frequently criticizes.

-The expose about Spencer’s financial ties came four days after the Los Angeles Times reported that his National Policy Institute — the alt-right’s “think tank” behind attempts to mainstream racist ideologies — has .
+The expose about Spencer’s financial ties came four days after the Los Angeles Times reported that his National Policy Institute — the alt-right’s “think tank” behind attempts to mainstream racist ideologies — has lost its non-profit status.
 The Internal Revenue Service revoked NPI’s 501(c)(3) nonprofit tax-exempt status because the organization failed to file required tax returns for three consecutive years.

 Spencer, who has said he will appeal losing non-profit status, also says he has nothing to do with day-to-day operations of the 5,200-acres of Louisiana cotton and corn land his family businesses own.